Powick Hospital

-Powick Hospital, which opened in 1847 was a psychiatric facility located on 552 acre outside the village of Powick, near Malvern, Worcestershire.
-At its peak, the hospital housed around 1,000 patients in buildings designed for 400.
+Powick Hospital was a psychiatric facility located on 552 acre outside the village of Powick, near Malvern, Worcestershire.
+It opened in 1847 and at its peak, it housed around 1,000 patients in buildings designed for 400.
 During the 1950s the hospital gained an internationally acclaimed reputation for its use of the drug LSD in psychotherapy pioneered and conducted by Ronald A. Sandison.
 In 1968 the institution was surrounded by controversy concerning serious neglect of patients.
 In 1989 it was closed down leaving Barnsley Hall Hospital in Bromsgrove as the remaining psychiatric hospital in the county.
 Most of the complex has been demolished to make way for a housing estate.

 History

 Origins

 Founded in 1847 as the Worcester County Pauper and Lunatic Asylum, it was designed by architects J. R. Hamilton and J. M. Medland of Gloucester and opened in August 1852.
 Situated between Worcester and Malvern on former farmland known as White Chimneys, the asylum was originally erected for the accommodation of 200 inmates but was later extended and by 1858 had 365 patients.